Anti7/rust_projects/README.md

 Birthday Game - enter a number from 1-100, and generate that many birthdays to see if there's any matches

 Blackjack - is blackjack

+Bouncing Dvd - like it says, a dvd logo bounces around a screen.
+Confetti comes out when it hits a corner